 A lot of people love pets and love to give them as Christmas gifts to themselves, their kids, their family, or their friends.
 Parents buy pets for their kids, single people adopt a homeless animal for companionship, and friends give their BFF a pet to share the love.
 But before you up and give someone (including yourself) a pet for Christmas, there are a few things that you should consider first.

 Pets cost a lot more than the adoption fee and a bag of food.
 If you are considering getting a pet for Christmas (or giving one to someone else) are you or they financially able to take care of a pet?
 For a typical cat or dog, average annual costs hover around $1,000.
 Pets need food, collars, toys, kennels, beds, treats, vaccinations, recurring vet appointments, and so much more.
-Considering that animals can live up to 15 or 20 years, we’re talking $20,000 over the lifetime of your pet.
+Considering that animals can live up to 15 or 20 years, that adds up to $20,000 over the lifetime of your pet.
 Costs can be even higher if your pet gets sick or needs extensive training.
 Just make sure whoever will be taking care of the pet is aware of the financially responsibility and willing to take on that cost.

 Also consider your living conditions.
 Big, boisterous dogs need space to run around and play in.
-Don’t even think about getting a German Shepard if you live in a tiny studio apartment you might not want to get a German Shepard unless you’re prepared to spend a lot of time outside each day.
-You also need to find out first whether landlord allow pets in the building?
+So if you live in a tiny studio apartment you might not want to get a German Shepard unless you’re prepared to spend a lot of time outside each day.
+You also need to find out first whether landlord allow pets in the building.
 Think about whether or not an animal would be happy living where you do.

 It’s always unfortunate when an excited family prepares for and adopts a pet, only to find out a few days later that someone is severely allergic.
 Before buying a pet determine whether anyone in the household would be allergic to them.
 Have everyone tested for pet allergies at the doctor’s office, or visit the intended adoptee for extended periods of time to make sure no one will have any allergic reactions to the pet.

 Hopefully this hasn’t deterred you from adopting a pet this holiday season if you are truly prepared.
 Many wonderful animals need homes this Christmas season, and just as the pet will be a gift to you, you will be the greatest gift to your new pet so long as you are truly prepared for the cost and responsibility!